tabcat/signal-protocol/README.md

 # signal-protocol
-signal-protocol module hack for prototyping in the browser
+signal-protocol module hack for prototyping in the browser. works in BROWSER ONLY.

 WARNING: This code has NOT been reviewed by an experienced cryptographer.
 IT IS FOR RESEARCH ONLY!!!!!